project-zot/project-zot.github.io/docs/admin-guide/admin-configuration.md

 ## Syncing and mirroring registries

-A zot registry can mirror one or more upstream OCI registries, including popular cloud registries such as [Docker Hub](https://hub.docker.com/) and [Google Container Registry](gcr.io).
+A zot registry can mirror one or more upstream OCI registries, including popular cloud registries such as [Docker Hub](https://hub.docker.com/) and [Google Artifact Registry](https://cloud.google.com/artifact-registry).
 If an upstream registry is OCI distribution-spec conformant for pulling images, you can use zot's `sync` extension feature to implement a downstream mirror, synchronizing OCI images and corresponding artifacts.
 Synchronization between registries can be implemented by periodic polling of the upstream registry or synchronization can occur on demand, when a user pulls an image from the downstream registry.

 As with git, wherein every clone is a full repository, you can configure a local zot instance to be a full OCI mirror registry.
 This allows for a fully distributed disconnected container image build pipeline.